Gum disease can happen before you even notice, so it’s important to think about your…

 There are also some great dry mouth oral products available over the counter that you may want to consider integrating into your daily oral health routine, such as toothpastes and mouth rinses.
 Such products may offer a higher level of protection against tooth decay for those suffering from dry mouth.
 Taking care to prevent dry mouth can help you maintain the health of your teeth for the long run, even amidst more challenging conditions.

 We at Cooper Family Dentistry care about your overall oral health and are here to help you succeed in the fight against dry mouth.
-If you have any concerns about dry mouth and its effect on your overall health, or any other dental question, please call our office so we can help you.
-To schedule an appointment, call our friendly office staff at 501-982-7547 or, for your convenience, fill out an appointment request here: https://www.coopersmiles.com/appointment-request/.
+If you have any concerns about dry mouth and its effect on your overall health, or any other dental question, call our Jacksonville Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.